 This program does not use MCSAP funds and is completely state funded.
 The commercial vehicle citation system, however, will benefit significantly from this program in several ways.
 It will allow enforcement personnel to have accurate and real time information regarding drivers and their license and registration status.
-The violation trend analysis table has historically been used to determin which violations to focus the enforcement efforts on, thus being more efficient than ever in regards to focused traffic enforcement.
-Below is the current violation trend analysis table.:
+The violation trend analysis table has historically been used to identify violations for targeted enforcement efforts.
+Below is the current violation trend analysis table. :